 7. UE1 sends traffic for GroupA with QoS1 to the UPF.

-NOTE 4: Only when UE1 wants to send same data to UEs of different groups, it adds both GroupA in PDU Session request.
+NOTE 4: Only when UE1 wants to send same data to UEs of different groups, it adds GroupA in PDU Session request.
 Then, it sends data to UEs of both Group1 and Group2 via the PDU Session.
 If UE1 adds Group1 or Group2 only in a PDU Session request, it can send data to Group1 or Group2 only via the PDU Session.

-Editor's note: it needs to be clarified whether 'the UE adds both GroupA in PDU Session request' means some User Plane impacts

 8. The UPF forwards the traffic from UE1 for GroupA to UEs which belong to GroupA or to Group1.

 9. The UPF sends traffic from UE1 for GroupA to UE2 for Group1 with QoS1.